 Pain in the lumbar region,

-- bruises and injuries of the kidneys,
+- bruises and kidney injuries,

 - systematic increase in pressure,

-- transplanted kidney
+- transplanted kidney,

 - diagnosis of neoplasms,

-- Chronic and acute specific and non-specific inflammation of the kidneys.
+- chronic and acute specific and nonspecific inflammation of the kidneys.

 Preparation for ultrasound of the renal arteries

-If you have been assigned Ultrasound of the renal arteries preparation should be an integral part of this procedure.
+If you have been assigned Ultrasound of the renal arteries, preparation should be an integral part of this procedure.

 Conducting research

 Most patients undergo ultrasound without any preparation at all.
-In case of poor visualization, for example, in patients suffering from flatulence or obesity, the study is performed while holding the breath at maximum exhalation.
+In case of poor visualization, for example in patients suffering from flatulence or obesity, the study is performed while holding the breath at maximum exhalation.

-The structure of the vessels of the kidney
+The structure of the kidney vessels

 Click on pictures to enlarge.

-Doppler of kidney vessels is normal
+Doppler of renal vessels is normal

-The diameter of the renal artery in adults is normally 5 to 10 mm.
+The normal diameter of the renal artery in adults is 5 to 10 mm.
 If diameter<4,65 мм, вероятно наличие дополнительной почечной артерии. При диаметре главной почечной артерии <4,15 мм, дополнительная почечная артерия имеется почти всегда.

 The normal spectrum of the renal arteries has a pronounced systolic peak with antegrade diastolic flow throughout the cardiac cycle.
-In adults, PSV is normal on the main renal artery 100±20 cm/sec, EDV is 25-50 cm/sec, in young children PSV is 40-90 cm/sec.
-In the segmental arteries, PSV drops to 30 cm/sec, in the interlobar arteries to 25 cm/sec, in the arcuate arteries to 15 cm/sec, and in the interlobular arteries to 10 cm/sec.
-RI at the hilum of the kidney<0,8, RI на внутрипочечных артериях 0,34-0,74. У новорожденного RI на внутрипочечных артериях достигает 0,8-0,85, к 1 месяцу опускается до 0,75-0,79, к 1 году до 0,7, у подростков 0,58-0,6. В норме PI 1,2-1,5; S/D 1,8-3.
+In adults, the normal PSV on the main renal artery is 100±20 cm/sec, EDV is 25-50 cm/sec, in young children PSV is 40-90 cm/sec.
+In segmental arteries, PSV drops to 30 cm/sec, in interlobar arteries to 25 cm/sec, in arcuate arteries to 15 cm/sec and interlobular arteries to 10 cm/sec.
+RI at the renal hilum<0,8, RI на внутрипочечных артериях 0,34-0,74. У новорожденного RI на внутрипочечных артериях достигает 0,8-0,85, к 1 месяцу опускается до 0,75-0,79, к 1 году до 0,7, у подростков 0,58-0,6. В норме PI 1,2-1,5; S/D 1,8-3.

 Doppler for renal artery stenosis